zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: I completely get it, but again, if you look at the group, as opposed to the individual, the group very often decides certain things, and operates in lockstep.
 The group has decided that it shouldn't talk to me, because I did this horrible thing.
 It's a thing that, if the average person looks at it, they don't understand it.
 That's the power of these ideologies we talked about.

 **ZMD** That's also in a lot of ways the power of _The New York Times_, and why people are so afraid of you, is because they're afraid—so you are correctly pointing out that there's this cabal of Scott Alexander and his friends who have the power to like determine what these thousands of people believe.
 But the reason those people are afraid of you, is because you have the power to decide what a much larger group of people believes.
 There are lots of people who read _The New York Times_ and just believe what it says.
 That's why people are so scared when you're pushing this religion angle.
-That's why I'm like having these second thoughts, like, man, I really want to just talk to everyone, and now—
+That's why I'm having these second thoughts, like, man, I really want to just talk to everyone, and now—

 **CM**: I know, but you know, and so many people in your community, and your friends, use all the same terms, and it's okay when you do it, but somehow it's not okay if _The New York Times_ points out that there are these characteristics.
 We're being careful with that language.